Workshops

 Class Size: 12

-Adam Harrison Levy has interviewed a vast range of fascinating people including Meryl Streep, David Byrne, James Brown, Daniel Craig, Michael Bloomberg, Philip Glass, John Waters, Kurt Vonnegut, and veterans of the D-Day landings.
-You will learn from his years of experience in the field.
+September workshop instructor Adam Harrison Levy has interviewed a vast range of fascinating people including Meryl Streep, David Byrne, James Brown, Daniel Craig, Michael Bloomberg, Philip Glass, John Waters, Kurt Vonnegut, and veterans of the D-Day landings.

 What makes for a gripping interview?
 A revelation of character, an illuminating insight, a sense of intimacy?
 As an interviewer do you provoke or evoke?
 Is an interview an open-ended conversation or is it a series of strategic questions with a targeted end in mind?